Last updated: 20/05/25

 This setting enables option selection with the Tab key.

-• Map Caps Lock to Esc
+• Keyboard -> Keyboard Shortcuts -> Modifier Keys -> Map Caps Lock to Escape

 Trackpad